Lower Body in the Golf Swing: Step into Some Speed

 We highly recommend performing this drill with an impact bag if you have one.
 (You can purchase one from our store here.)

-So, the next time you are practicing, take out the impact bag and do the Step and Stomp Drills.
+So, the next time you head out to practice, grab the impact bag and run through the Step and Stomp Drills.

-Forget about golf for a while and focus on a throwing motion.
-If you do, you will be amazed at the speed you can gain.
+Set golf aside for a few minutes and focus purely on the throwing motion.
+If you do, you will be amazed at the speed and effortless power you unlock.

 " I played in a recent tournament and tried as a swing key feeling the weight transfer to the left and engaging the left glute with the down swing.
 I shot a personal best and won my flight by six strokes.
 I only missed two fairways and had my best ball striking round ever.
 This video is amazing in teaching this important movement.
 Thanks Chuck; this is the most amazing video for understanding how to complete a correct weight transfer!!"